-Student acceptance into the MLT Program also depends upon the number of clinical training sites and complete training rotations available to the program.
-A student will train in the following areas: Hematology/Coagulation, Chemistry/Urinalysis, Microbiology/Parasitology & Mycology, and Phlebotomy.
+The number of student accepted into the MLT Program depends upon the number of clinical training sites and complete training rotations.
+A student will train in the following areas: Hematology, Chemistry, Microbiology, and Phlebotomy.

 One or two alternate students are appointed during the acceptance process.
-If an opening becomes available, the alternate student is notified by September 10th and given the opportunity to accept a place in the program.
+If an opening becomes available, the alternate is notified by September 10th.

 The MLT Program attempts to place students in the same quarter and within the same training area (i.e., local or regional) as originally scheduled.
 If this is not possible, the MLT Program will place students in the earliest available replacement rotation.

-Following acceptance into the MLT Program, each individual will be required to submit the following information and/or documents:
+Following acceptance into the MLT Program, the following documentation is required:

-A Criminal History Background check is required upon appointment acceptance into the MLT Program.
+- Criminal History Background check: Required upon appointment acceptance into the MLT Program.
 If a criminal history is determined, then appointment acceptance is withdrawn.

 - Medical Insurance: Injury medical insurance coverage is the minimum required for clinical practicum training, and major medical insurance is recommended.
 Student Injury and Sickness Insurance Plan can be purchased at the college for a quarter or year.

 - Liability insurance: Included in the tuition for practicum training courses.

 - Vaccinations and TB skin test(s): Vaccinations must be current and include: